 All components used in the creation of the LS were destruction-tested and subjected to an accelerated ageing process as part of a special durability programme.
 To ensure the greatest longevity, most body components were fabricated from corrosion-resistant materials such as stainless steel and high-quality steel sheet.

 The bodyshell itself was stiffer than any other contemporary luxury car, with welds 1.5 times stronger than those in a normal vehicle.
 Notably, LS was the first car in the industry to feature laser welding techniques, which allowed five sheets of different gauge steel to be welded together and pressed as a single entity.
-Using this process, unsightly weld lines normally visible within the door shuts of traditionally welded panels are impossible to find on the LS.
+Using this process, unsightly weld lines normally visible within the door shuts of traditionally welded panels are impossible to find on the first-generation Lexus LS.

 Externally, the level of attention to detail was borderline obsessive.
 Panel gaps were incredibly tight and computer-measured for conformity, yet the distance between the bonnet and front wings, and boot lid and rear quarter panels, was designed not to be parallel.
 This was so that if the car was viewed directly from the front or rear, the perspective of a slightly tapered gap actually appears more parallel than one that is perfectly straight.